 CHiPs and The Dukes of Hazzard influenced each other.
 The popularity of CHiPs led to the creation of The Dukes of Hazzard, but the `90s reunion movie of the latter had led to the similar production of the former.
 The Dukes of Hazzard: Reunion! aired on April 25 in 1997.
 Despite its title, Chips `99 aired on October 27 in 1998.
 It’s a brilliant example of things coming full circle, but The Dukes of Hazzard had already influenced CHiPs.
 In 1979, both shows had episodes about demolition derbies.
 Hazzard Connection (Season 2, Episode 8) aired on November 9 whereas Destruction Derby aired on November 24 (Season 3, Episode 12).

 In spite of this, The Dukes of Hazzard thought nothing about borrowing the monkey gimmick from CHiPs.
 The above screencap is from a 1983 CHiPs episode titled Country Action.
+This episode also capitalized on the other show’s gimmick of a famous country singer appearing to perform a song.
+Imitation is a form of rivalry.
 The below shot is a publicity shot for a two-part 1984 episode titled Undercover Dukes.
 This reminds me – part of the attraction of how double bill episodes is that you could put them together to release as movies either on home video or in foreign cinemas.
 Because The Dukes of Hazzard took place in a rustic county versus the metropolis of California, there wasn’t too much that the makers could borrow from CHiPs.

 The popularity of The Dukes of Hazzard is such that it was the first between the two shows to have a feature-length cinematic remake.
 The CHiPs remake was actually the less profitable between the two.
 The former, which cost 53 million, earned U.S.$ 109.8 million worldwide in 2005 whereas the latter, which cost 25 million, earned 26.8 million worldwide in 2017.
 The irony is that the original TV shows were vice-versa in terms of which was more expensive.
 Even more ironically is that CHiPs felt the need to up the ante with stunts because of what was seen in The Dukes of Hazzard.